 During your visit, we will take care of your assistance dog at the admission desk.
 We can offer you a chaperone if you are by yourself (pre booking requested).

 As a foreign visitor you will be given a zoo map in English at our entrance desk.
 Most informative panels have been translated into English.

 Pets are not allowed in the park for health and safety reasons.

 Every day, you can have an unusual lunch on the outdoor terrace of our restaurant “Le Camp des Girafes” overlooking the giraffe canyon or inside our African themed lodge restaurant.
-Help yourself to all you can eat with a range of tasty dishes and grilled specialities, mostly prepared on-site with local fresh produce, some of them organic.
+You can enjoy a « Self-service » formula on the terrace with a range of tasty dishes and grilled specialities, mostly prepared on-site with local fresh produce, some of them organic.

 Depending on the season, our snack bars also offer a choice of cold and hot salads, sandwiches, chips, hot bites, afternoon snacks, ice creams and drinks which must be consumed on the terrace!

 Picnicking is not allowed in the park.
 However there is a large shaded outdoor picnic area with 300 places just opposite the park entrance with tables and benches.
 Remember to get a hand stamp as you leave the park so that we will let you back in to carry on with your visit.